People ask many questions and have a great deal of preconceptions about how to let go of fears and phobias.

 Everybody processes information in a unique way and at different speeds.
 And fears and phobias come in all sorts of different shapes and sizes.
 I have worked with people who have lost their life time phobia in 20 minutes.
 I have also worked with people for whom their phobia has diminished a little in a single session, but enough for them to continue to overcome their fear at their own pace and speed.

 The Proof of the pudding is in the eating

 Authentic confidence comes from things going the way we want them to go over time.

 It’s all very well feeling confident during a session in a nice safe room, however, many people are curious what will happen once they leave the therapy room and step forward into the real world again.

 The Therapist will tend to encourage an element of mindfulness and curiosity.
 In doing so the client can then become aware of being the watcher of their thoughts, emotions and behaviours.
 This is an important step so that the client can consciously become aware that they are no longer holding onto their phobia as they test it in real life.

 To wrap it up.

-And so there it is.
+So there it is.
 As succinctly as I can give it, a run down on how a good phobia therapy might work.
 I hope that provides some food for thought.
 If you have any questions, queries or would like to know more then please feel free to contact me.

 About the Author